grapl-security/grapl/src/js/grapl-cdk/README.md

     Setting this enables alarms meant for the consumer of the Grapl stack, for example, "a new risk node has been found".

     env: `GRAPL_CDK_SECURITY_ALARMS_EMAIL`

-Each of these can be found in `bin/deployment_parameters.ts`.

 Alternatively, these can be set via the environment variables mentioned for each above.
 The environment variables take precedence over the values in
 `bin/deployment_parameters.ts`.